The Woodlands Estate Planning Attorney

 - Trust for Asset Control: For some clients, consider including a trust to maintain control over your assets after you're gone.

-Where Do I Start?
+Where Do I Start with Estate Planning?

 Once you have determined to move forward with your estate planning, you must inventory your assets.
 Don’t leave anything out!
 Take into account items with intrinsic value, such as property, vehicles, and fine collectibles, to Grandma’s diamond necklace or the hand-carved mirror that Great Grandpa Eddie made that’s been in the family for years.
 Once you begin taking an inventory of your assets, you’ll be surprised by what you come up with.

 Then, identify who you would like to receive those assets after you pass.
-Do you have children that would need additional care?
+Do you have children who would need additional care?
 Would you need to appoint a guardian for your children?
 Would you need to appoint a caregiver for a family member who is the primary caregiver?
 What can you do now to preserve your income for your family?
 These are the types of questions you’d ask yourself to ensure that your family’s needs are met even after your death.

 Navigating the Myths: The Truth About Estate Planning at Any Age

 Your estate planning attorney in The Woodlands can be as intricate or minimal as you make it.
 One of the biggest misconceptions is that you do not need to do any estate planning if you aren't rich or elderly.
 That is not true.
 You don't have to be rich or elderly to need estate planning.
-Mr. Michels has worked with dozens of clients who thought they were too young to have the recommended estate planning documents, only to reach their later years and become incompetent – which substantially impairs their relatives' ability to manage their assets.
+Mr. Michels has worked with dozens of clients who thought they were too young to have the recommended estate planning documents, only to reach their later years and become incompetent, which substantially impairs their relatives' ability to manage their assets.

 Unfortunately, we cannot predict how long we will live; illnesses and accidents happen to people of all ages.
 You will benefit from estate planning if you have assets like a house, vehicles, or collectibles.
-People put off estate planning because they think they do not own enough, they are not old enough, and it will be costly or confusing.
+People put off estate planning because they think they do not own enough, they are not old enough, or it will be costly or confusing.
 They will have plenty of time to do it later.
 They do not know where to begin or who can help them, or they just do not want to think about it.
 Then, their families must pick up the pieces when something happens to them.

 Another misconception is that an estate plan is permanent.
 Estate planning is an ongoing process, not a one-time event.
 You should review and update your plan as your family and financial circumstances (and the relevant laws) change over your lifetime.
 As your life changes, so does your estate plan.
 Marriages, divorces, births, and deaths, just to name a few, all affect your estate plan and are a signal that your plan should be updated.